cnosdb/docs/docs/en/start/install.md

     ```
 - **Import data**

-    Execute the \w command, followed by the absolute path of the data file or the working path relative to cnosdb-cli
+    Execute the \w command, followed by the absolute path of the data file or the working path relative to cnosdb-cli.
+-
     ```shell
     \w oceanic_station.txt
     ```